stenzek/duckstation/README.md

 - 2020/12/16: Integrated CPU debugger added in Qt frontend.
 - 2020/12/13: Button layout for the touchscreen controller in the Android version can now be customized.
 - 2020/12/10: Translation support added for Android version.
 Currently Brazillian Portuguese, Italian, and Dutch are available.
-- 2020/11/27: Cover support added for game list in Android version.
-Procedure is the same as the desktop version, except you should place cover images in `<storage>/duckstation/covers` (see [Adding Game Covers](https://github.com/stenzek/duckstation/wiki/Adding-Game-Covers)).
-- 2020/11/27: Disc database is shipped with desktop and Android versions courtesy of redump.org.
-This will provide titles for games on Android, where it was not possible previously.
-- 2020/11/27: SDL game controller database is included with desktop versions courtesy of https://github.com/gabomdq/SDL_GameControllerDB.
-- 2020/11/21: OpenGL ES 2.0 host display support added.
-You cannot use the hardware renderer with GLES2, it still requires GLES3, but GLES2 GPUs can now use the software renderer.
-- 2020/11/21: Threaded renderer for software renderer added.
-Can result in a significant speed boost depending on the game.
-- 2020/11/21: AArch32/armv7 recompiler added.
-Android and Linux builds will follow after further testing, but for now you can build it yourself.
-- 2020/11/18: Window size (resize window to Nx content resolution) added to Qt and SDL frontends.
-- 2020/11/10: Widescreen hack now renders in the display aspect ratio instead of always 16:9.
-- 2020/11/01: Exclusive fullscreen option added for Windows D3D11 users.
-Enjoy buttery smooth PAL games.

 ## Features